varnerlab/CHEME-5660-Markets-Mayhem-Book/chapter-1-dir/markets.md

 height: 380px
 name: example-cboe-order-book-data
 ---
-Order book snapshot for [QQQ](https://www.google.com/finance/quote/QQQ:NASDAQ?sa=X&ved=2ahUKEwjoqKOL0oX6AhUrkIkEHbrKBaMQ3ecFegQIFxAg) taken from the [Chicago Board Options Exchange (CBOE)](https://www.cboe.com).
-The top of the order book is shown on the left, while the last ten trades are shown on the right.
-The total volume is the number of share exchanged (bought or sold) while the number of orders accepted describes the number of matched orders. __source__: [CBOE Book Viewer](https://www.cboe.com/us/equities/market_statistics/book_viewer/).
+Snapshot for the [QQQ](https://www.google.com/finance/quote/QQQ:NASDAQ?sa=X&ved=2ahUKEwjoqKOL0oX6AhUrkIkEHbrKBaMQ3ecFegQIFxAg) order book taken from the [Chicago Board Options Exchange (CBOE)](https://www.cboe.com).
+The ``top`` of the order book is shown on the left, while the last ten trades are shown on the right.
+The total volume (the number of share exchanged, bought or sold) and the number of orders accepted (number of matched orders) is also shown. __source__: [CBOE Book Viewer](https://www.cboe.com/us/equities/market_statistics/book_viewer/).
 ```

-Market data providers such as [Polygon.io](https://polygon.io) have a [RESTful Application Programming Interface (API)](https://polygon.io/docs/stocks/getting-started) for electronic access to market data with a nanosecond resolution.
+Financial data providers such as [Polygon.io](https://polygon.io) have [RESTful Application Programming Interface (APIs)](https://polygon.io/docs/stocks/getting-started) that enable programmatic access to market data of all sorts, including data about the buy and sell orders in the [order book](https://en.wikipedia.org/wiki/Order_book) for equities and derivatives, with a nanosecond resolution.

 #### Bid/Ask Spread
 Fill me in.